css-materials/course-site/content/faq/homework-evaluations/index.Rmd

 ## Rubric

-Your assignments will be evaluated using the general rubric described below and posted on Canvas.
-In addition, each assignment will have specific guidelines that further explain our expectations (these will be posted in the assignment itself).
+Your assignments will be evaluated using the rubric below (also posted on Canvas).
+In addition, each assignment will have specific guidelines that further explain our expectations.
+These will be posted in the assignment itself.

-Your assignment will score *Excellent*, *Very Good*, *Good*, *Needs improvement*, or *Not sufficient* on the following categories:
+Your assignment will score *Excellent*, *Very Good*, *Good*, *Needs improvement*, or *Not sufficient* on the following five categories:

 * *Coding style:* coding style pertains to stylistic issues, not to whether your code works.
 It evaluates how well the code follows the [convention for R code](http://adv-r.had.co.nz/Style.html) and how consistent it is.
 Examples include clarity of the code to read for a person who has not written it, use of comments (code should never be over-commented, nor under-commented), proper variables names, understandable/logical code organization, etc. See [here](https://www.smashingmagazine.com/2012/10/why-coding-style-matters/) for more and why this matters.